-It is now well over a 1/4 century since the first Sisson Kayak was made.
+It is now almost a 1/2 century since the first Sisson Kayak was made.
+Many are still in regular use.
 Several times we have come close to making a manual to cover the care of our boats.
-From unwrapping your new boat, to getting in, caring for the finish, and of course fixing the hull should the need ever occur, you will find instructions and tips (plus a whole lot of Grahame’s humor) in this Sisson Kayaks Instructions Manual (PDF).
+From unwrapping your new boat, to getting in, caring for the finish, and of course fixing the hull should the need ever occur, you will find instructions and tips (plus a whole lot of Grahame’s humor) in this Manual.
 Enjoy!

 On-water safety remains solely the responsibility of the paddler of the moment who should memorise and facilitate the following 10 commandments:-

 1. Avoid turbulent water (that the paddler would not by choice go swimming in) beyond their (non-ego driven) skill level.

 2. Avoid narrow (fast?) kayaks beyond their (non-ego driven) skill level.

 3. Be totally honest to themselves at all times about their true skill level.
 That skill should include the ability to conduct a self rescue on open water, proper approach to the bank of a moving river and group rescue techniques on any water.

 4. Never paddle alone if items 1, 2 & 3 (listed above) are in any way questionable.
 Remember always the old 1970’s (overlooked by too many these days) rule “Less than three there should never be”.